SuperShadowPlay/MCPD/README.md

 Minecraft Server Player Count for Discord v1.0 by SuperShadowPlay#8793

+Make sure you have discord.py installed, install it in your command line with "pip install discord.py'

 Run the configbot.py before anything.
 This will create a file called psConfig.txt that will store your configuration for this program.